-The terms "Oragenics," "Company," "we," "our," and "us" refer to Oragenics, Inc. Certain oral statements made by management from time to time and certain statements contained herein and in documents incorporated herein by reference that are not historical facts are "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, as amended.
-Such forward-looking statements include statements regarding, among other things, (a) our projected sales and profitability, (b) our growth strategies, (c) anticipated trends in our industry, (d) trends affecting our financial condition or results of operations, (e) our ability to continue to control costs and to meet our liquidity and other financing needs, (f) our ability to respond to and meet regulatory demands, and (g) our anticipated needs for working capital.
-Because such statements involve risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
+This 10-QSB contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended and Section 21E of the Securities Exchange Act of 1934, as amended.
+Such forward-looking statements include statements regarding, among other things, (a) our projected sales and profitability, (b) our strategies, (c) anticipated trends in our industry, (d) our future financing plans, and (e) our anticipated needs for working capital.
 Forward-looking statements, which involve assumptions and describe our future plans, strategies, and expectations, are generally identifiable by use of the words "may," "will," "should," "expect," "anticipate," "estimate," "believe," "intend," or "project" or the negative of these words or other variations on these words or comparable terminology.
-These statements are not guarantees of future performance and are subject to a number of known and unknown risks, uncertainties, and other factors, including those discussed above and elsewhere in this report, that could cause actual results to differ materially from future results, performances, or achievements expressed or implied by such forward-looking statements.
-Consequently, undue reliance should not be placed on these forward-looking statements.
-Although we believe our expectations are based on reasonable assumptions, we can give no assurance that the anticipated results will occur.
-We undertake no obligation to update publicly any forward-looking statements, whether as a result of new information, future events or otherwise.
+This information may involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to be materially different from the future results, performance, or achievements expressed or implied by any forward-looking statements.
+These statements may be found under "Management's Discussion and Analysis or Plan of Operation" and "Business," as well as in this 10-QSB generally.
+Actual events or results may differ materially from those discussed in forward-looking statements as a result of various factors, including, without limitation, the risks outlined under "Risk Factors" and matters described in this 10-QSB generally.
+In light of these risks and uncertainties, there can be no assurance that the forward-looking statements contained in this filing will in fact occur.
+In addition to the information expressly required to be included in this filing, we will provide such further material information, if any, as may be necessary to make the required statements, in light of the circumstances under which they are made, not misleading.